Pewter

 Pewter (/ˈpjuːtər/) is a malleable metal alloy consisting of tin (85–99%), antimony (approximately 5–10%), copper (2%), bismuth, and sometimes silver.
-Copper and antimony (and in antiquity lead) act as hardeners, but lead may be used in lower grades of pewter, imparting a bluish tint.
+In the past, it was an alloy of tin and as much as 40% lead, but most modern pewter, in order to prevent lead poisoning, is not made with lead.
 Pewter has a low melting point, around 170–230 C, depending on the exact mixture of metals.
-The word pewter is probably a variation of the word spelter, a term for zinc alloys (originally a colloquial name for zinc).
+The word pewter is possibly a variation of "spelter", a term for zinc alloys (originally a colloquial name for zinc).